 This new report tells you how you can take command of your diabetes, simplify blood sugar management, and make the most of today’s breakthroughs in treatment.

 Eating at 3 a.m.
 Can Help You Fall Back to Sleep

 A quick fix for this and other low blood sugar symptoms (below) can be as simple as eating a small amount of protein —with perhaps some fat thrown in—when you wake up too early.
 This could a spoonful of nut butter, a few pieces of meat, or a hard-boiled egg.
 Some find this stabilizes blood sugar levels enough so they fall back asleep.

 Do not, however, eat something starchy at this time, such as bread or cereal, as it will spike blood sugar levels, causing them to drop too low again.

 Although a quick snack may help you fall back asleep, it’s better to prevent waking up in the first place.
-If you are waking up regularly at 3 a.m., chances are you suffer other low blood sugar symptoms, such as:
+If you are waking up regularly at 3 a.m., chances are you suffer from low blood sugar symptoms.
+Signs of low blood sugar include: